eesawazir/Scrabble/README.md

 # Scrabble

-A fun and easy to use scrabble game made in Python.
+Given tiles of letters, create a word and get your score.
+Made in Python.